1084-Ventures/autogensocial-agent/README.md

 ### Durable Pipeline

-The app uses a single durable orchestrator (`orchestrate_content`) to coordinate the workflow.
+The app uses a single durable orchestrator (`durable_orchestrator`) started via `POST /durable_orchestrate` to coordinate the workflow.
 Best practices applied to the orchestration include:

 - The HTTP starter triggers the orchestrator and returns the durable `instanceId` so clients can poll for progress.
 - The orchestrator remains deterministic and performs no direct I/O; all side effects are delegated to activity functions.